daksh20031231/daksh20031231/README.md

 - I'm Daksh Sharma, a passionate B.Tech student at Jain University, Bangalore, specializing in Computer Science with a focus on Cybersecurity.
 Alongside my studies, I thrive as a dynamic freelance developer.
 This dual role allows me to blend academic rigor with real-world innovation. 🛡️ My excitement lies in the fusion of cybersecurity, development, and data management.
 I've fine-tuned my development prowess through Udemy, mastering Python, Java, HTML, CSS, and JavaScript.
 Additionally, I wield a solid grip on DBMS, Node.js, Bootstrap, and WordPress to sculpt seamless websites and applications. 💼 As a freelancer, I've had the privilege of embarking on diverse projects, leveraging my web development finesse to deliver tailor-made solutions.
 This journey not only expanded my technical know-how but also sharpened my problem-solving acumen in dynamic client environments. 🎓 Jain University has served as a priceless launchpad, furnishing me with an in-depth understanding of computer science, particularly in the realm of cybersecurity.
 This academic foundation is pivotal in my mission to fortify digital landscapes. 🚀 Looking ahead, I'm determined to amplify my skills in academia and freelancing.
 I'm excited to contribute meaningfully to the cybersecurity arena, focusing on crafting robust solutions and implementing cutting-edge data management strategies. 🤝 I'm always thrilled to connect with kindred spirits, fellow students, and potential collaborators.
 Whether you share a similar fervor for technology or envision synergies in our work, I'm eager to dive into enriching conversations.**

-- 🌱 I’m currently learning **Cyber Security and Full stack Web Development**
+- 🌱 I’m currently learning **Cyber Security and Full stack Development

-- 💬 Ask me about **Rest and SOAP API, Flutter and Cyber Security topics**

 ## Certifications